expressjs/express/docs/executable.md

 ## Description

-Express is a high performance Sinatra-inspired web framework.
+The `express` executable generates apps at the given **PATH** or the current working directory.
+Although Express is not bound to a specific application structure, this executable creates a maintainable base app.

-## Executable Options
+## Options

     -h, --help            Display help information